nuxt/docs/en/blog/seed-round.md

 ### Discovery

 Concepts and new features can sometimes be more difficult to explain, instead of using them.
-Feedback subjects since the last 3 years has been mostly about our lack of explaination and marketing.
+Feedback subjects since the last 3 years has been mostly about our lack of explanation and marketing.
 That's true.
 It's difficult to explain a framework that can do static site generation (SSG) or dynamic rendering (SSR) as well as optional server-side rendering with convention over configuration in **a simple sentence**.
 Good news, we are working on a brand new website full of Nuxt.js informations and features explanations.

 ### Academy